microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ### Web App on Linux

 #### Runtime Stacks
-Use values from the following table to configure the runtime stack you want to use in your Web App on Linux.
+Use values from the following table to configure the runtime stack you want to use in your `Web App on Linux`.

 Supported Value | Description
 ---|---